REAL ID: What US Travelers Need to Know

 The US government has set new federal standards for driver’s licenses and ID cards that are more consistent and secure.

 The switch to this new form of ID was mandated by the REAL ID act, passed by Congress in 2005 in response to a recommendation by the 9/11 Commission.
 The law was originally supposed to be implemented in 2008 but has been pushed back numerous times due to logistical challenges and the disruptions caused by the COVID-19 pandemic.
-But the time for enforcement has finally come.
+But the time for enforcement has finally come, as of May 2025.
+Without it, you may now face additional screenings, delays, or charges.

 How do I get REAL ID?